Arafly/Gulp-Fun/README.md

-#GulpAPP
+#   GulpAPP
-A very simple task running exercises with Gulp.js and a few plugins
+A very simple task running exercise with Gulp.js and a few plugin